zacharywb-tech/zach-brooks/README.md

-- 👋 Hi, I’m @zach-brooks
+- 👋 Hi, I’m @zachary-brooks
 - 👀 I’m interested in ... blender software more than currently writing code
 - 🌱 I’m currently learning ...
-R
 - 💞️ I’m looking to collaborate on ... teleportation (ha!
 I wish) and supporting democracy/republic
 - 📫 How to reach me ... zachster4@gmail.com